 Summary Name: Diverse, Low-Income Community

 This neighborhood displays a unique blend of characteristics that set it apart from the national average in various aspects.
 It is a culturally diverse area, with a notably high population of Black or African American and American Indian and Alaska Native residents.
-The neighborhood also sees an above-average number of teenagers and adults who speak languages other than Indo-European or Asian and Pacific Island languages.
-Additionally, there is a significant presence of seniors who speak languages other than Indo-European or Asian and Pacific Island languages, making this a linguistically rich community.
+The neighborhood also sees an above-average number of residents who speak other languages, making this a linguistically rich community.

 The residents of this neighborhood tend to have lower levels of education, with a substantial number of individuals having completed 9th to 11th grade, and a high percentage of those who hold a GED or alternative credential.
 Consequently, the area exhibits a high concentration of individuals with annual incomes below $45,000.
 The residents' living situations are also noteworthy, with a considerable number of female residents living alone, as well as a large percentage of households having one or more persons with a disability.
 This neighborhood also has an unusually high number of households living below the poverty level.